 To join Neighbourly using your mobile device

-Download the Neighbourly app for free through the Apple App or Google Play stores and follow the prompts to sign up.
+Download the free Neighbourly app through the App Store or Google Play and follow the prompts to sign up.

-If you have received an invitation code, select USE INVITE CODE during the signup process.
+If you have received an invitation code, select the INVITATION CODE option on the app home screen.

-If you have any problems joining Neighbourly, feel free to send us a message and we can help you get things sorted.
+If you have any problems joining Neighbourly, feel free to send us a message and we can help you get up and running.

 How much does Neighbourly cost to use?

 Joining Neighbourly is free for neighbours and local organisations.